Filter

 Mexican citizens are able to buy properties anywhere within the country, but foreigners buying properties within 50 km of the coast or 100 km from a border will have to purchase through a trust with a Mexican bank known as a fiduciary.

-- How to deed in Mexico City or Monterrey?
+- How to deed in Mexico City?

 - ¿Why do I need my RFC?